erlwes/WinRM-Cloak/README.md

 2. Check if performance of listening loop can be improved
 3. Parameterize open-for-duration (10m/600s for now)
 4. Parameterize secret string.
 Check if non-admins can read service start parameters? yes? no?
 A bit too late if already on server, so might not be a big deal.
+5. Add noninteractice parameter to powershell.exe in service?

 **WinRM-DecloakAndConnect (client/connect)**
 Needs more work, but seems to work ok for now..